jeffersonsimaogoncalves/laravel-10-adminlte/README.md

 - if you want to use the admin side but you have no idea about component & how here things are work. so that you just have to create file & put your code.

+# Toast

+- Added the toastr which have 4 class success, info, warning & error. you can use it own it.

 ```php
 <x-admin>